Let me guess, you really like to do bodyweight exercises a lot but this question keeps popping out in your head…

 There is nothing worse than repeating the same mistake twice.
 I know that bad feeling you get when that happens.

-In order to avoid that from happening here are some of the best things you can do to avoid overtraining in calisthenics:
+In order to avoid that from happening here are 4 of the best things you can do to avoid overtraining in calisthenics:

 The 4 things I’m talking about are: